 The Tussauds of today

-There are now 14 different zones, combining glitz and glamour with deep history and culture.
+There are 14 zones, combining glitz and glamour with deep history and culture.
 Home to over 300 wax figures, it’s the perfect place to get a snap with your favourite movie star or singer, give Prince Harry a cuddle and say hello to the Queen.